SorerBOT/Heroku-vs-Netlify/README.md

+# Heroku vs Netlify:

-# Static vs Dynamic websites:
+To begin with, we must learn to differenciate between Static and Dynamic websites:

 ## Static: